-This budget guidance establishes a minimum range of funds that must be set aside for M&E activities (5 to 8 percent); the applicant may propose additional funds as needed, based on cost estimates for required activities.
+This budget guidance establishes a minimum range of funds that must be set aside for M&E activities; the applicant may propose additional funds as needed, based on cost estimates for required activities.

 g.
 Audits and Attestation Engagements (See Section VI.
 B. 2.)